Preid22/V2Cruciverbalism/README.md

 \*\* 5/7/23

 Quick sesh, feeling pretty optimistic about Storybook.
 See how it goes.
-Added a couple small tweaks nothing big would like to maybe see the cell functioning properly this week.
+Added a couple small tweaks nothing big (played around w/ stroke color, styling & controls) would like to maybe see the cell functioning properly this week.
 Fingers crossed.

+** 5/8/23

+Goal this evening is to get some data introduced and into the cell.